qjebbs/vscode-plantuml/README.md

 ## Typical Files Organization

 - Default extension settings works for independent Plantuml projects.
-- If Plantuml files are only part of your project (as documetation), use `plantuml.diagramsRoot` and `plantuml.exportOutDir` to setting up the organization, for example:
+- If Plantuml files are only part of your project (as documentation), use `plantuml.diagramsRoot` and `plantuml.exportOutDir` to setting up the organization, for example:

 ```json
 "plantuml.diagramsRoot": "docs/diagrams/src",